onedayatatime/spiritsoulbody/docs/composition.md

 ## Temple of God

-**1 Corinthians 3:16**
-> Don't you know that you yourselves are God's temple and that God's Spirit dwells in your midst?
+> Don't you know that you yourselves are God's temple and that God's Spirit dwells in your  midst? - **1 Corinthians 3:16**

 **Inferences**